Sanderling 18

-The Sanderling 18, also called the 18' Sanderling, Marshall Sanderling and just the Sanderling, is an American trailerable sailboat that was designed by Breckenridge Marshall as a daysailer and cruiser and first built in 1962.
+The Sanderling 18, also called the 18' Sanderling, Marshall Sanderling and just the Sanderling, is a recrational gaff-rigged catboat first built in 1962.
 It is named for the shore bird.
 The Sanderling 18 is a development of a 1941 Pop Arnold catboat design.

 Production

 The design was the first boat produced by Marshall Marine Corporation in South Dartmouth, Massachusetts, United States.
 It has been in continuous production since 1962 and remains in production.

 Design

-The Sanderling 18 is a recreational sailboat, built predominantly of fiberglass, with wood trim.
+The Sanderling 18 is built predominantly of fiberglass, with wood trim.
 It is a gaff-rigged catboat with a wide beam, a plumb stem, a vertical transom, a transom-hung "barn-door" rudder controlled by a tiller and an unballasted retractable centerboard.
 Typical of catboats, there is no keel, but there is a substantial skeg, to which the bottom of the rudder is mounted.